mahdipn/Coursera_Capstone/README.md

-Just trying to have fun and learn by training!
+Just trying to have fun and learn new things by practicing!